 PROPERTY LINE CLARIFICATION

-In most cases, there two types of posts that are placed: iron posts (see photo to the left) and lead plugs.
+In most cases, there are two types of posts that are placed: iron posts (see photo to the left) and lead plugs.

 RECORD OF SURVEY